 - The Maltese Falcon (1941).
-The third film adaptation of the same Dashiell Hammett, the second leading role for Humphrey Bogart, and the directorial debut of John Huston.
+The third film adaptation of the same Dashiell Hammett novel, the second leading role for Humphrey Bogart, and the directorial debut of John Huston.
 An iconic depiction of the Hardboiled Detective and a major hit for the film noir genre.

 - Casablanca (1943).
 Wartime drama which has been listed as another major influence on the genre.
 The lighting and visuals were similar but darker to those of The Maltese Falcon.
 The setting in a shady and exotic bar of Morocco, the cynical and world-weary protagonist, the adulterous undertones of the main Love Triangle, a narrative populated by gangsters, black marketeers, con-artists, corrupt cops, and fleeing refugees willing to make deals to save their skins all add to the general mood of melancholy and pessimism.
 Casablanca as depicted here is a City Noir.
 Or in the words of Sheri Chinen Biesen, "a cramped, crowded, where an underworld climate and abundant dubious nocturnal activity proliferate".

 - Double Indemnity (1944).
-A film notorious for pushing the envelope on the Hays Code restrictions to its limits.
+A successful but bored insurance salesman falls for a woman in an unhappy marriage, and the two conspire to commit The Perfect Crime by getting her husband to buy an accident insurance policy, and then making sure he meets an untimely end.
+A film notorious for pushing the envelope on The Hays Code restrictions to its limits.
 Despite an activist campaign "imploring the public to stay away on moral grounds", the film was a major critical and box office hit.
 It paved the way for further dark, controversial films and directly inspired imitators.
 Often seen as the Trope Codifier for films noir.

 - Laura (1944).
 Advertising executive Laura Hunt is seemingly murdered within her own apartment.
 A police detective investigating the case becomes intrigued with her life and personality.
 An interest which becomes obsessive.
 Somewhat atypical for the genre in shifting focus from the criminal underworld to the privileged classes of New York City and their own shady side.
 A stylish depiction of glamour, obsession, and suggestive sexuality.